Once your miner is registered in the network and you have Subtensor running locally, you are ready to begin Serving or Validating.

 To run a basic miner with no specific conficurations:

 btcli run mining script to customize how you would like your miner to behave.

 This argument specifies which instance of Subtensor you will connect to: a local copy, the public Finney copy, or the test chain Nobunaga.

 This argument specifies which subnetwork you would like to mine on.

 Every running miner must be connected to a registered hotkey.
 This code will specify which coldkey (wallet) you wanted to use, as well as the corresponding hotkey.

 Specifying a port to which to access the network is important because you will benefit from entering a low traffic area.
 This will generally be one above 1024 and below 65535.
-Each miner needs to have a unique port, so if you have two miners running on the same machine, they will require two separate ports.
+Each miner needs to have a unique port, so if you have two Servers running on the same machine, they will require two separate ports.

 The miner communicates with the network through its communication endpoint, the axon.
 This is where the argument is made.